qgis/QGIS-Enhancement-Proposals/qep-406-dataviewer-modeldesigner .md

 ![Anatomy of the data viewer](images/qep406/model_designer_dataviewer_common.png)

+> **_NOTE:_**  The toolbar above, is only here as an example and does not reflect the final actions (see section underneath)

 ### The split between map canvas and attribut table

 The attibut table and the map canvas are both present in the data viewer.
 They can be splitted and resized as user wish.

-On top of it we will add some logics to make it seamless for the user: On non geographic feature(e.g spreadsheet-like), only the attribute table while be displayed and the map canvas while be hidden.
-While on the opposite side for non vector data but geographic feature, only the map canvas will be displayed and the attribute table will be hidden
+On top of it we will add some logics to make it seamless for the user:
+*  On non geographic feature(e.g spreadsheet-like), only the attribute table while be displayed and the map canvas while be hidden.
+While on the opposite side for non vector data but geographic feature, only the map canvas will be displayed and the attribute table will be hidden.
+* Layer CRS will be used, and fallback to the project CRS if not available.

 ### Focus on the toolbar